westonkl/InterviewPrep/README.md

 4. Acceptance Testing
 	Operational readiness of the system to be supported and integrated.
 Final Step to see if it doesn’t break anything else.

+## Testing types, techniques and tactics:

+Installation testing: self explanatory

+Compatibility testing:
+	- Testing compatibility with other applications or OS or versions.

+Smoke and Sanity testing:
+- Sanity testing determines whether or not to test further
+- Smoke testing consists of minimal attempts to operate the software

+Regression testing:
+	- Method for finding defects after a major code change.
+To find regressions (degraded or lost features).

+Acceptance testing:
+	- A smoke test or acceptance testing by the customer.

+Alpha/beta testing: user acceptance testing by the customer/ testers

+Functional vs non-functional testing: test if it fits specifications vs performance and scalability

+Continuous testing: using automated tests as part of the delivery pipeline

+Destructive testing: attempts to cause the software to fail

+Talk to me about which debuggers/testing software you have used in order to fix programming errors?
+- Python assert()
+- VS Code
+- Pypy
+- Mypy

+Test Driven Development: (develop tests before coding)
+- Cypress
+- jest

 ===========================================================
 ## TODO